geniusdibya/pepipost-php/pepipost-sdk-php/windows-Installation-1.md

 # SDK on windows without IDE

-The Mentioned Steps below will help you in integrating Pepipost SDK with Windows Server which doesn't have any IDE Before starting we would request you to whitelist our domain ```api.pepipost.com``` with ```port 443/80```
+The Mentioned Steps below will help you in integrating Pepipost SDK with Windows Server which doesn't have any IDE Dedicated to Terminal Lovers who love to code on terminal.
+Before starting we would request you to whitelist our domain ```api.pepipost.com``` with ```port 443/80```

 ### Installation Step